yosoufe/CameraLidarCalibration/readme.md

 ## TimeLine:
 * Installing ROS on my new Ubuntu 18.04 machine.
 * `rqt_bag` GUI has some issues on ROS melodic and Ubuntu bionic (check [here](https://github.com/ros-visualization/rqt_bag/issues/27)).
 Only `rosbag` in terminal could be used.
-* Sample some of the images for calibration
+* Sample some of the [images](https://github.com/yosoufe/Assignment/tree/master/scripts/cal_imgs) for calibration using rqt_image_viewer.
+* Camera Calibration in this [Notebook](https://github.com/yosoufe/Assignment/blob/master/scripts/Camera%20Calibration.ipynb).

 ## Installations: